 Supervision is a professional and ethical requirement for all counsellors, psychotherapists and supervisors.
-The BACP suggest that a minimum of 1.5 hours of supervision per month for each month that counselling is undertaken.
+The BACP recommend that a minimum of 1.5 hours of supervision per month for each month that counselling is undertaken.

 I currently offer individual and group clinical for: